jorson-chen/Rule_Based_Security_App/README.md

 The goal of this App to integrate an existing [Rule Based Expert System](ftp://ftp.dca.fee.unicamp.br/pub/docs/vonzuben/ea072_2s06/notas_de_aula/Lecture02.pdf) found [here](https://github.com/bennapp/forwardBackwardChaining) with Android.

+The app provided a quick yet effective method to adjudicate the risk associated with a device.

 Additional details can be found in Documentation folder.

 The system built uses the internal settings of an Android device to assign a risk score of out of 10.